 Utilize the transportation

-One of the best renovations with CocoCay was adding a pier so Royal Caribbean’s cruise ships no longer needed tenders to get ashore.
+One of the best renovations with CocoCay was adding a pier, so Royal Caribbean’s cruise ships no longer need tender boats to get ashore.

 After you get off the ship, you can either walk directly to the island along the pier or take one of the pier trams to the entrance.
 This is a great option, especially for those with mobility issues or those who simply don’t want to walk in the heat.